iterorganization/IMAS-ParaView/docs/source/training_md.rst

 Loading the Wall data
 ^^^^^^^^^^^^^^^^^^^^^
-In this subsection, we will visualize the divertor and first wall structures, and create a rotational extrusion to rotate them around their center axis.
+In this subsection, we will visualize the divertor and first wall structures, and create a rotational extrusion to rotate them around the central axis.

 .. |ico1| image:: images/rotate_axis.png